The following information is evidence to support the production of the new Local Plan.

 This Local Plan and Adopted Neighbour Plans assessment table shows the visions and objectives of the various adopted Neighbourhood Plans and explains how these are addressed in the Local Plan.
 It is important to note that not all of the area of the parishes to which the Neighbourhood Plans apply is within the Broads.

-This Topic Paper brings together literature on renewable energy in general as well as relating specifically to the Broads Authority Executive Area.
+This Renewable Energy Topic Paper brings together literature on renewable energy in general as well as relating specifically to the Broads Authority Executive Area.

-The report seeks to summarise the needs and approaches to provision of local infrastructure.
+The Local Infrastructure Report seeks to summarise the needs and approaches to provision of local infrastructure.

-This report discusses the former PPS7 and shows how the draft policy on rural enterprise dwellings incorporates elements of the former PPS7.
+This Rural Enterprise Dwellings and PPS7 Topic Paper report discusses the former PPS7 and shows how the draft policy on rural enterprise dwellings incorporates elements of the former PPS7.

-The report discusses settlements assesses as part of the Settlements Study and their suitability for a development boundary.
+The Development Boundaries Topic Report discusses settlements assesses as part of the Settlements Study and their suitability for a development boundary.

-This statement summarises how the Broads Authority has met the requirements to cooperate and the effectiveness of that cooperation insofar as it relates to the Proposed Broads Local Plan.
+This Duty to Cooperate Statement summarises how the Broads Authority has met the requirements to cooperate and the effectiveness of that cooperation insofar as it relates to the Proposed Broads Local Plan.

 The Strategic Housing Market Assessment (SHMA) for Central Norfolk was published in July 2017.
 Its purpose is to set out the Objectively Assessed Need (OAN) for housing in the local planning authority areas of Broadland, Breckland, North Norfolk, Norwich and South Norfolk together with the Broads Authority.
 An addendum has also been completed to address self-build.